-FAS Sexual And Gender-Based Harassment Policy and Procedures.
+- FAS Sexual And Gender-Based Harassment Policy and Procedures.
 The FAS Policy adopts and expands on the University Title IX Policy, and incorporates the University Procedures.
-Title IX online training is available to FAS staff.
 Additional information on what to do if someone approaches you with a Sexual or Gender-Based Harassment disclosure is available here.
 You can find more information on Harvard's Title IX Office website.

-FAS Policy on Conflicts of Interest and Commitment.
-Each Center Executive Director and Local Development Officer shall at all times act in a manner consistent with his or her responsibilities to the University and shall exercise due care to avoid situations that create conflicts between his or her private interests and those of the University.
+- FAS Policy on Conflicts of Interest and Commitment.
+Each Center Executive Director and Local Development Officer shall at all times act in a manner consistent with their responsibilities to the University and shall exercise due care to avoid situations that create conflicts between their private interests and those of the University.
 To access the Acknowledgement and Disclosure Statement form click here.

 - Harvard's Discrimination Policy and Review Procedure.
 This policy relates to discrimination on the basis of race, color, sex, gender identity, sexual orientation, religion, creed, national origin, age, ancestry, veteran status, disability unrelated to job requirements, genetic information, military service, pregnancy, or any other legally protected basis.
 Such discrimination is unlawful and intolerable to the University.